CSM Reșița: History

-After World War II and the advent of the Communist regime, professional football was forbidden.
-UDR merged with a local labor union team and was renamed Oțelul (Steel) Reșița.
-After several further name changes, it was ultimately branded Metalul (Metal) Reșița.
+After World War II and the advent of the Communist regime, professional football was forbidden, UDR merged with a local labor union team, Locomotiva and was renamed Oțelul (Steel) Reșița and after several further name changes, it was ultimately branded Metalul (Metal) Reșița.

 The 1950s were a period of slow decline for the club.
-By 1954, Metalul Reșița was playing in the Romanian second division, Divizia B, finishing the season in 7th place.
-However, the season brought also brought the club's second trophy, in the form of the 1954 Cupa României.
-The Reșița, made up of steel factory workers, mechanics, electricians and railway workers, upset several leading clubs in the cup, including five from Divizia A. These were, in turn, Știința Timișoara (6th place in Divizia A in the 1954 season) 5–1, Locomotiva Tg.
-Mureș (10th place) 4–0, Locomotiva Timișoara (4th place) 2–0, and CCA București (2nd place) 1–0.
-In the December 5, 1954 final, Metalul Reșița met Dinamo București (3rd place in Divizia A) in Bucharest.
-Reșița won the game 2–0, with Ştefan Szeleş scoring twice in the 30th and 40th minutes.
-It was the first time that a team from Divizia B had won the trophy.
+By 1954, Metalul Reșița was playing in the Romanian second division, Divizia B, finishing the season in 7th place, however, the season also brought the club's second trophy, in the form of the 1954 Cupa României, this being the first time that a team from Divizia B had won the trophy after defeating five Divizia A teams, Știința Timișoara (6th place at the end of the 1954 Divizia A season) 5–1, Locomotiva Tg.
+Mureș (10th place) 4–0, Locomotiva Timișoara (4th place) 2–0, and CCA București (2nd place) 1–0 and a 2–0 victory in the final with Ștefan Szeleș scoring twice in the 30th and 40th minutes against Dinamo București (3rd place), coach Mihai Zsizsik using the following players in the final: Iosif Zarici – Emil Chirilă, Valentin Teodorescu, Eugen Potoceanu – Mihai Munteanu, Ștefan Apro – Iosif Jojart II, Petru Mioc, Ștefan Urcan, Petre Iovan (replaced by Vida in the 70th minute), Ștefan Szeleș.

 During its 87-year history, the club won one championship and one cup and has played for 16 seasons in Liga I, the last time in the 1999–2000 season.